 10 Natural Ways to Make Your Home Smell Like Christmas

-Bring the woodsy smell of a winter forest into your home by slowly simmering pine needles, berries, whole cloves, and other spices in an stovetop pot.
+Bring the woodsy smell of a winter forest into your home by slowly simmering pine needles, berries, whole cloves, and other spices in a stovetop pot.

 Palo Santo Bundles

 Into incense?
-You're in luck, and perhaps literally.
+You're in luck—and, perhaps, literally.
 When burned, these smudge sticks give off the scent of lemons and pine.
-According to legend, they are said to promote creativity, clear negative energy, and invite good luck.
+According to legend, they are said to promote creativity, clear negative energy, and invite good fortune into your space.